causify-ai/tutorials/class_project_instructions/Projects/igraph_Project_Description.md

-### Description

-Igraph is a powerful library for creating and manipulating graphs and networks in Python.
-It is designed to handle complex network analysis and visualization, making it an excellent tool for exploring relationships and structures within data.

-**Key Features:**
-- Supports large-scale graph processing and analysis.
+**Description**

+In this project, students will utilize igraph, a library for creating and manipulating graphs and analyzing network structures.
+With its efficient algorithms and versatile visualization capabilities, igraph allows users to explore complex relationships within data.
+This tool is particularly useful for social network analysis, biological network studies, and any domain where relationships can be represented as graphs.

+Technologies Used
+igraph

+- Provides efficient data structures for graph representation.
-- Provides various algorithms for network metrics, community detection, and graph visualization.
+- Supports a variety of algorithms for network analysis (e.g., shortest path, community detection).
-- Allows for the integration of network data with machine learning tasks.
+- Offers visualization features to create interactive graph representations.

 ---

-### Project 1: Social Network Analysis (Difficulty: 1 - Easy)
+**Project 1: Social Network Analysis of Twitter Users**

-**Project Objective:**
-Analyze a social network dataset to uncover key metrics such as centrality, clustering coefficients, and community structures, optimizing the understanding of user interactions.

-**Dataset Suggestions:**
+**Difficulty**: 1 (Easy)
+**Project Objective**: Analyze the relationships between Twitter users based on their interactions (retweets, mentions) to identify influential users and community structures.

-- Public social network datasets available on Kaggle or GitHub repositories.
+**Dataset Suggestions**: Use public Twitter datasets available on Kaggle that contain user interactions.

-**Tasks:**
+**Tasks**:
+- Data Collection:
+  - Gather Twitter interaction data (retweets, mentions) using available public datasets.
+- Graph Construction:
+  - Build a directed graph where nodes represent users and edges represent interactions.
-- **Data Ingestion:**
+- Community Detection:
-  - Load the social network dataset into a Pandas DataFrame.
+  - Apply community detection algorithms to identify clusters of users with similar interests.
-- **Graph Creation:**
+- Influence Analysis:
-  - Construct a graph using igraph based on user interactions (edges) and users (nodes).
-- **Calculate Network Metrics:**
-  - Compute centrality measures (degree, closeness, betweenness) to identify influential users.
+  - Calculate centrality measures (e.g., degree, betweenness) to identify influential users.
-- **Community Detection:**
-  - Apply community detection algorithms to uncover groups within the network.
-- **Visualization:**
+- Visualization:
-  - Visualize the network using igraph’s plotting capabilities to illustrate user connections and communities.
+  - Create visual representations of the user interactions and communities using igraph's plotting functions.

-**Bonus Ideas (Optional):**
+**Bonus Ideas (Optional)**:
-- Compare metrics across different social networks.
+- Compare different community detection algorithms and their effectiveness.
-- Implement a basic recommendation system based on user connections.
+- Explore the temporal dynamics of user interactions over time.

 ---

-### Project 2: Fraud Detection in Financial Transactions (Difficulty: 2 - Medium)

-**Project Objective:**
-Utilize graph analysis to detect fraudulent transactions in a financial dataset, optimizing the identification of unusual patterns and relationships.

-**Dataset Suggestions:**
-- Financial transaction datasets available on Kaggle or open government data portals.

-**Tasks:**
+**Project 2: Analyzing Protein-Protein Interaction Networks**
+**Difficulty**: 2 (Medium)
+**Project Objective**: Investigate the structure and properties of protein-protein interaction networks to identify key proteins and their roles in biological processes.

+**Dataset Suggestions**: Utilize publicly available protein interaction datasets from databases like STRING or BioGRID.

+**Tasks**:
-- **Data Preparation:**
+- Data Preprocessing:
-  - Clean and preprocess the financial transaction data.
+  - Clean and format the protein interaction data to create an edge list for the graph.
-- **Graph Construction:**
+- Graph Construction:
-  - Create a graph where nodes represent accounts and edges represent transactions.
+  - Construct an undirected graph where nodes represent proteins and edges represent interactions.
-- **Anomaly Detection:**
+- Network Analysis:
-  - Implement algorithms to identify outlier transactions based on graph properties (e.g., degree distribution, clustering).
+  - Analyze the graph using clustering coefficients and path lengths to understand network properties.
-- **Visualization:**
+- Key Protein Identification:
-  - Use igraph to visualize transaction flows and highlight potential fraud cases.
+  - Use centrality measures to identify essential proteins within the network.
-- **Model Evaluation:**
+- Visualization:
-  - Evaluate the effectiveness of the detection methods using metrics like precision, recall, and F1-score.
+  - Visualize the protein interaction network, highlighting key proteins and interaction clusters.

-**Bonus Ideas (Optional):**
+**Bonus Ideas (Optional)**:
-- Explore temporal patterns in transactions to enhance fraud detection.
-- Compare results with traditional machine learning methods for classification.
+- Investigate the correlation between protein centrality and known disease associations.
+- Explore the effect of adding/removing interactions on network properties.

 ---

-### Project 3: Protein-Protein Interaction Network Analysis (Difficulty: 3 - Hard)

-**Project Objective:**
-Investigate a protein-protein interaction (PPI) network to identify potential biomarkers for disease, optimizing the understanding of molecular interactions.

-**Dataset Suggestions:**
-- Protein interaction datasets available on databases such as STRING or BioGRID.

-**Tasks:**
+**Project 3: Urban Mobility Analysis using Taxi Trip Data**
+**Difficulty**: 3 (Hard)
+**Project Objective**: Analyze urban mobility patterns by constructing a network of taxi trips in a city to identify hotspots and flow patterns.

+**Dataset Suggestions**: Access public taxi trip datasets available on platforms like Kaggle or city government open data portals.

+**Tasks**:
-- **Data Acquisition:**
+- Data Collection:
-  - Download and preprocess the PPI dataset for analysis.
+  - Retrieve and preprocess taxi trip data, including pickup and drop-off locations.
-- **Graph Representation:**
+- Graph Construction:
-  - Construct a graph where nodes represent proteins and edges represent interactions.
+  - Create a directed graph where nodes represent locations (pickup/drop-off points) and edges represent trips between them.
-- **Network Analysis:**
+- Flow Analysis:
-  - Perform advanced analyses such as motif discovery, network robustness, and topology metrics (e.g., clustering coefficient, average path length).
+  - Analyze the flow of trips to identify popular routes and locations using flow metrics.
-- **Biomarker Identification:**
+- Hotspot Identification:
-  - Utilize community detection to identify clusters of proteins that may serve as biomarkers for specific diseases.
+  - Use clustering techniques to identify areas with high taxi trip density.
-- **Visualization:**
+- Visualization:
-  - Create detailed visualizations of the PPI network to illustrate significant interactions and clusters.
+  - Create a visual representation of the urban mobility network, highlighting hotspots and trip flows.

-**Bonus Ideas (Optional):**
+**Bonus Ideas (Optional)**:
-- Integrate gene expression data to correlate with identified biomarkers.
+- Compare weekday vs. weekend mobility patterns.
-- Explore the impact of specific proteins on network dynamics through simulations.
+- Analyze the impact of events (concerts, sports) on taxi trip patterns.

----

-These projects leverage igraph's capabilities to provide meaningful insights into complex data relationships while fostering students' analytical and programming skills.